directus-labs/guest-authoring/directus-and-iot-sensor-data-with-an-esp32/index.md

 ### Logging temperature and humidity data to Serial

 You can log the values from the DHT22 to the serial monitor by defining variables for the temperature and humidity and then initializing the DHT object.
 Within the setup function, you must initialize the Serial logging and intialize the connection to the DHT22 module.

 Within the loop function, the sensor readings are obtained from the DHT22 and stored to the temperature and humidity variables.
 With all that done, these values can be logged to the serial monitor.

 There's a delay of 5 seconds to ensure that the DHT22 can handle accurate readings as it has a low sampling rate.
 When sending your data to Directus, you will increase the delay to 30 seconds or greater.
-Note that your Serial Monitor baud rate must be set as 115200 for you to see the values being logged.
+Your Serial Monitor baud rate must be set to 115200 for you to see the values being logged.

 ```cpp
 #include <DHT.h>